Episode 4: Xora and Xnora

 Preview

-We’ve already seen the OR gate and its negation, the NOR gate.
+We’re now ready to meet our last two gates, Xora and Xnora, illustrated above.
+We’ve already seen Ora the OR gate and her negation, Nora the NOR gate.
 In this episode, we introduce a variation on the OR gate, called the XOR (pronounced “ex-or”) gate as well as its negation, called the XNOR (pronounced “ex-nor”) gate.

 Play

 First, let’s play with the inputs of the XOR gate.
+Notice how the symbol is similar to—but a little different from—the symbol for the OR gate.
 Notice what happens when the inputs are the same and when they’re different.
 How would you use words to describe how the inputs affect the output?

 Does the XOR gate remind you of any gates you have already seen?
 You might notice that the OR gate and the XOR gate are almost identical.
 The X in XOR stands for “exclusive” so we sometimes call the XOR gate the “exclusive OR” gate.
 What is the main difference between the OR gate and the XOR gate?